-Two-Year Intensive Acupuncture Diploma Program
+Intensive Two-Year Acupuncture Diploma Program

 CCATCM’s acupuncture curriculum is similar to the Oshio College of Acupuncture and Herbal Medicine’s Acupuncture Diploma Program in Victoria, British Columbia.
 British Columbia was the first regulated province in Canada.
 The British Columbia board exam requirement is 1900 hours for a registered acupuncturist.
-The cirriculums at CCATCM is 2220 hours, offering an additional 320 hours of enrichment.
+The curriculums at CCATCM is 2220 hours, offering an additional 320 hours of enrichment.

 Part of the advanced studies enrichment includes:

 a) Acupuncture, herbology, and herbal formulas student research project (these hours of acupuncture and herbal medicine research help reinforce the course hours)

 b) Acupuncture/acupressure research thesis

 To help bring learning to life, CCATCM has incorporated 135 hours of acupressure training into the curriculum.
 This allows students to apply meridian theory and acupuncture point theory to the human body early in the program through acupressure clinical practice.

 - Students of both CCATCM Acupuncture Diploma Programs sit in the same classroom and attend the same academic and practical classes through years one and two.